-The following table sets forth unaudited consolidated short-term debt, long-term debt and capitalization, under UK GAAP, as at June 30, 2003.
-This table should be read in conjunction with our consolidated financial statements for the three years ended December 31, 2002 beginning on page F-1 of our annual report on Form 20-F for the year ended December 31, 2002, which is incorporated by reference in this prospectus.
-Both short- and long-term debt have been included in the calculation of our capitalization.
+The following table sets forth unaudited consolidated short-term debt and capitalization, under UK GAAP, as at March 31, 2003.
+This table should be read in conjunction with our consolidated financial statements for the three years ended December 31, 2002 beginning on page F-1 of our annual report on Form 20-F for the year ended December 31, 2002 which is incorporated by reference in this prospectus.
+Both short and long term debt have been included in the calculation of our capitalization.